Localizing and Editing Knowledge in Large Audio-Language Models: Related Work

 \textbf{Model Editing.} Model editing methods either preserve parameters or directly modify them.
 Parameter-preserving approaches such as MELO~\cite{yu2023meloenhancingmodelediting} and in-context knowledge editing (IKE)~\cite{zheng-etal-2023-edit} externalize new knowledge via auxiliary mechanisms, avoiding weight changes but adding storage or context overhead and keeping edits implicit.
 Parameter-modifying methods update a subset of weights so that a target factual association is reflected in the model output.
-Locate–then–edit methods like ROME~\cite{rome}, MEMIT~\cite{memit}, and AlphaEdit~\cite{alphaedit} apply targeted updates at single or multiple layers to inject or revise facts.
+Locate–then–edit methods like ROME~\cite{rome}, MEMIT~\cite{memit}, and AlphaEdit~\cite{alphaedit} apply targeted updates at single or multiple transformer layers to inject or revise facts.
 However, all of these techniques are developed for text-only LLMs.
-In LALMs, where knowledge may be jointly represented across acoustic encoders, language modules, and cross-modal pathways, it is unclear whether such unimodal strategies can reliably locate and edit distributed factual knowledge without degrading audio–text alignment or multimodal reasoning.
+In LALMs, where knowledge may be jointly represented across audio encoder and LLM backbone, it is unclear whether such unimodal strategies can reliably locate and edit distributed factual knowledge without degrading audio–text alignment or multimodal reasoning.